Improving leadership communication. Most leaders think they are good at communication – so there’s no need to improve.

 After all, it’s fundamental to how they do their work.
 Leaders can’t work without communication and, ideally, excellent communication.

 Yet, while there are many great leaders with excellent communication skills, some fail to hit the mark.
 The fallout from this failure can be serious, impacting on key initiatives, employee engagement, corporate culture, and more.

-If you’re a leader of a corporation or small business or your own small agency, you need to be outstanding when it comes to communicating key messages.
+If you’re a leader in any capacity, you need to be outstanding when it comes to communicating key messages.
 We turn to Nick Meir, an executive communications coach, strategist and keynote speaker, to reveal how you can avoid common pitfalls and communicate like a true pro.

 Improving leadership communication

 Nick, for a leader to be an excellent communicator, what does it take?

 One of the biggest stumbling blocks to effective communication can be self-awareness.

 Understanding how your communication style impacts others and how you are perceived is becoming more and more important.

 Twenty years ago there was a general acceptance of how leaderships comms worked among a fairly homogeneous corporate culture, but we now have four generations in the workplace with very different needs and attitudes.